Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/shiori-c2d7.md

 [A familiar voice.](#embed:https://youtu.be/mb91g7vQSnA?t=1732)

 Outside their home, it seemed her wife was talking to a familiar face.
-One more tender and softer than usual and who wore a distinctive orange jacket underneath the Libestan cloak.
+One who wore a distinctive orange jacket underneath the Libestan cloak but missing her trademark gremlin-like demeanour.
 Once upon a time, Shiori knew her under a different name.
 "His" name was Gonathon G. Calmer.
 Relaxed.

 And missing from Shiori's backlog.
 Shiori had never met "him" before.
 A fact that was unreciprocated, as Gonathon recalled speaking to Shiori yesterday about an item Shiori had supposedly left for her to buy.
 Bijou herself seemed to be aware of something by how she nudged Gonathon away to talk, a conversation Shiori was careful to avoid eavesdropping on.
 When the two finished, [Shiori gave the Knight a small snack for later](https://youtu.be/mb91g7vQSnA?t=2040), a small commemoration of their "first" meeting.